 If you file a claim later, you cannot get benefits retroactively for months during which you were eligible but before you applied.

 To determine whether you are eligible to receive Social Security benefits, and to get an estimate of those benefits, see Nolo's article Social Security: Checking Your Earnings and Benefits.

 Anyone who is eligible for Social Security benefits is also eligible for Medicare coverage at age 65.
 (For more information about Medicare, see the Nolo's article Medicare FAQ.)

-Even if you are not going to claim Social Security benefits at full retirement age (generally because your benefit amount will be higher if you wait) you should sign up for Medicare coverage three months before the birthday at which you will reach full retirement age.
+Even if you are not going to claim Social Security benefits at full retirement age (generally because your benefit amount will be higher if you wait), you should sign up for Medicare coverage three months before your 65th birthday.
 There is no reason to delay signing up for Medicare, and waiting until after your birthday will delay coverage.

 For comprehensive practical information abut how and when to claim Social Security benefits, get Social Security, Medicare & Government Pensions, by Joseph Matthews with Dorothy Matthews Berman (Nolo).